Ernest Hausmann

-Ernest Hausmann (born August 20, 2003) is a Ugandan college football linebacker for the Michigan Wolverines.
-He played for the Nebraska Cornhuskers in 2022, before transferring to Michigan in 2023 and winning a national championship that season.
+Ernest Hausmann (born August 20, 2003) is a Ugandan former college football linebacker.
+He played for the Nebraska Cornhuskers in 2022, before transferring to play for the Michigan Wolverines from 2023 to 2025.
+In his first season with Michigan, he won a national championship.

 Early life

 Hausmann was born in Uganda on August 20, 2003.
 His parents, Olive and Paul, were poor and had between 12 and 15 children.
 They decided to allow an American couple, Robert and Teresa Hausmann, to adopt Ernest.
 After a two-year adoption and immigration process, Ernest joined the Hausmanns in Nebraska at age five in 2008.

 Hausmann grew up in Columbus, Nebraska, and attended Columbus High School.
 He played football on both offense, as a wide receiver, and on defense as a cornerback and linebacker.
 As a senior, he tallied 80 tackles and had 600 yards receiving with nine touchdowns.
 Hausmann was rated as a four star recruit, #294 overall, and the second best player in Nebraska by On3.com.